Herbert Edward Andrewes

-Herbert Edward Andrewes (1863, Reading – 1950, Highgate) was a stockbroker and an English entomologist who specialised in beetles of the order Coleoptera.
+Herbert Edward Andrewes (9 November 1863, Reading – 16 December 1950, Highgate) was a stockbroker and an English entomologist who specialised in the order Coleoptera.

 Herbert Andrewes was one of four sons of engineer and mayor of Reading Charles James Andrewes and his wife Charlotte Parsons.
 His elder brother was the pathologist and bacteriologist Sir Frederick William Andrewes.

 Andrewes' initial training was at the forestry school in Nancy, France, now INRA.
 In 1885, he entered the Indian Forest Service.
 His next post was at the British Museum (Natural History) where he specialised in Carabidae.
 He was a prolific author, writing over 120 short scientific papers in addition to catalogues, taxonomic works, faunal monographs and identification manuals.
 Andrewes was a Fellow of the Royal Entomological Society from 1910 until his death (Council 1920-22).
 The society holds his library.